emilf/Windows-BSOD-Simulator/README.md

 - Full screen BSOD simulation with accurate colors and fonts
 - Progress counter simulating the error information collection process
 - Random stop code message selection from an external text file
-- Display of a QR code similar to the one found in recent Windows BSOD screens
+- Display of a QR code similar to the one found in recent Windows BSOD screens with a configurable URL in the code (defaults to rickrolling)

 ## Installation